Improwised/kb.repairrabbit.github.io/content/api-references/how-to-use-repairrabbit-api.md

 ![whitelist domain](/images/api-settings/domain-added.png)

 Once you are done with whitelisting of your domain.
-You are all set to go consume RepairRabbit API.
+You are all set to go to consume RepairRabbit API.

 The API documentation is available at [https://demo.repairrabbit.co/api-doc](https://demo.repairrabbit.co/api-doc) .